Cherry Blossoms in Ueno Park

 Kyoto

-Your morning is free for you to explore the city as you wish.
-We’d recommend taking a 45-minute train journey to Nara, a small town that’s home to Nara Park – famous for its tame deer - as well as Todaiji Temple home to Japan’s largest Buddha.
+Today is free for you to explore the city as you wish.
+We’d recommend taking a 45-minute train journey to Nara, a small town that’s home to Nara Park – famous for its tame deer - as well as Todaiji Temple, which is home to Japan’s largest Buddha.

 Day 13